Administrative Officer

 CPS Direct

 CPS Direct is a national service that provides all police officers and other investigators across England and Wales with access to charging advice.
-We currently operate and deliver a service to the police 24 hours per day, 365 days per year.
-We have a dedicated team of senior legal managers, legal managers, out of hours prosecutors who deal with charging and provide the police with ‘real time’ advice on high priority/custody cases.
+It operates and delivers a service to the police 24 hours a day, 365 days a year.
+It has a dedicated team of senior legal managers, legal managers, out-of-hours prosecutors who deal with charging and provide the police with real time advice on high priority and custody cases.

-As an administrative officer you’ll be assigned to either a regional team, central casework division or headquarters.
-This campaign will operate using locational merit lists, so depending on your location preference, you may be placed in any suitable team.
+As an administrative officer you are assigned to either a regional team, central casework division or headquarters.
+We are recruiting to this role using locational merit lists so, depending on your location preference, you may be placed in any suitable team.

 Person specification